guregu/php/README.md

 It just runs the WebAssembly version of Trealla Prolog and writes CGI ([RFC 3875](https://datatracker.ietf.org/doc/html/rfc3875)) output to stdout.

 See the README in the www folder for more info on the file structure.

+Currently this uses a fork of Trealla hosted on WAPM, but it works with upstream Trealla too.

+## What's next?

+This currently uses the CGI mode of Spin, but with a little bit of effort we could use the fancy APIs and get outgoing HTTP and Redis and whatnot.
+It'd be cool to get some kind of magic persistence going.

+## Library

 ### cgi-bin